hashgraph/hedera-json-rpc-relay/k6/README.md

 ## Run The Tests

-The tests are organized per API, and they reside in `src/rest`, `src/rosetta`, and `src/web3` respectively.
-You can run the tests of an API as a test suite.
-You can also run tests one at a time.
+The tests are organized in files matching their method.
+You can run the tests of an API as a test suite, you can also run tests one at a time.

 ### Test Suite